I Passed for White: Production

 A white actress was cast as the producers felt many white audience members would not want to see an inter-racial relationship between two actors on the screen.

 Reception

+The film was a box office success.

 Eugene Archer of The New York Times stated that it was "low-budget" and used "tabloid sensationalism"; he concluded that it was "Amateurishly written, directed and played".

 Although similar in story arc, Janine Bradbury of The Guardian stated that it "failed to match the success of Imitation of Life."